szadam/pynvm/docs/source/pmemobj.rst

-Creating and Accessing a :mod:`PersistentOjbectPool`
+Creating and Accessing a :mod:`PersistentObjectPool`
 ----------------------------------------------------